wallento/wallento.github.io/job-postdoc-scale4edge.md

 Your profile:

 - Excellent understanding of Hardware-/Software-Interfaces
-- Fundamental understand of compilers and tooling
+- Fundamental understanding of compilers and tooling
 - Not a must: Knowledge of hardware design
 - Ability to lead a small, dedicated research team